Skip to main content

 Harnessing the Power of AI

-If properly wielded (and calibrated), AI has huge potential for public health, and 2023 saw innovations like its use for predicting suicide risk among Indigenous people, decoding long COVID, and spotting biomarkers for disease.
+If properly wielded (and calibrated), AI has huge potential for public health(link is external), and 2023 saw innovations like its use for predicting suicide risk among Indigenous people, decoding long COVID, and spotting biomarkers for disease(link is external).

 The Johns Hopkins Bloomberg School of Public Health will be keeping a close eye on all of these issues and more in the coming year.
-Stay tuned on our website, Global Health NOW and Expert Insights newsletters, social media, magazine, and podcast.
+Stay tuned on our website(link is external), Global Health NOW(link is external) and Expert Insights newsletters, social media(link is external), magazine(link is external), and podcast(link is external).

 Annalies Winny is a writer and producer in the Office of External Affairs at the Johns Hopkins Bloomberg School of Public Health.